Fermented Potatoes

 Kombucha

 Kombucha is a fermented beverage that falls into the category of live probiotic food.
-The name “kombucha’ is actually a misnomer (not cha/tea made of kombu) but it has caught on, and is now entrenched in popular nomenclature.
+The name “kombucha’ is actually a misnomer (not cha or tea made of the seaweed kombu) but the name has caught on and is now entrenched in popular nomenclature.
 Kombucha has a deep history from the Orient, to Eastern Asia, Russia and into Europe.
 It’s basically fermented black tea sweetened with sugar and cultured with a SCOBY.
 This is an acronym for Symbiotic Culture Of Bacteria and Yeast.
-The green tea-honey version is called ‘Jun’, but its basically the same idea, and my current Kombucha culture came from a Jun that I then added to black tea and sugar.
+The green tea-honey version is called ‘Jun’, but it’s basically the same idea, and my current Kombucha culture came from a Jun that I then added to black tea and sugar.

 Primary Fermentation